-Our mission is to build a creative environment enabling artists to exercise control over their content rights and revenue stream by empowering a community of artists, listeners and entrepreneurial music enthusiasts anywhere in the world to create and exchange value in a transparent and timely manner.
+Musiconomi's mission is to build a global environment where artists, DJs, bloggers, promoters, listeners, and other entrepreneurial music enthusiasts can create an exchange value in a transparent and timely manner.

 Having made significant contributions to the successful launch of the $MUSIC currency and the beta Musicoin platform, the members of the Musiconomi team have gathered a tremendous amount of feedback from the community that will form a basis for its future development and guide them on the mission of building a blockchain based music economy.

-The Musicoin Project has provided an important testing ground for the concept of pay-per-play music streaming with integrated smart contracts on a blockchain.
+The Musicoin Project provided an important testing ground for the concept of streaming music with integrated smart contracts on a blockchain.
 The Musicoin team was successful in demonstrating the feasibility and market appetite for such a platform.
 The next step was to develop a go-to-market strategy and solicit funding for the next stages of growth and development.

-It was subsequently decided that a for-profit organisation would be formed to secure funding for development of the applications, and the Musicoin foundation would be formalised by Isaac Mao to focus on blockchain-specific issues including maintenance, security, and general improvement.
+It was subsequently decided that Musiconomi would be formed as a for-profit organization to secure funding for development of the applications, and the Musicoin Foundation would be formalized by Isaac Mao to focus on blockchain-specific issues including maintenance, security, and general improvement.

-Dan Phifer, Brian Byrne, Elio Di Iorio, David Werba and Jared Griego would move to establish the Musiconomi Project which would build and promote an expanded music streaming platform that would engage a broader community of artists, users and entrepreneurial music enthusiasts that will bring a blockchain-based music system to the masses.
+Dan Phifer, Brian Byrne, Elio Di Iorio, David Werba and Jared Griego have since been moving to establish the Musiconomi Project which would build and promote an expanded music streaming platform that would engage a broader community of artists, users and entrepreneurial music enthusiasts that will bring a blockchain-based music system to the masses.

-The music industry has evolved over the last century largely to support the promotion and distribution music as well as collection and disbursement revenue.
-However, over the last two decades, the nature and complexity of those activities has changed dramatically.
+The music industry has evolved over the last century largely to support the promotion and distribution of music as well as the collection and disbursement of revenue.
+However, over the last two decades, the nature and complexity of those activities have changed dramatically.
 With the advent of the internet and digital music, distribution has been dramatically simplified.
 Similarly, social networks with billions of active users have formed, making efficient and organic growth possible.

 Most recently, digital currency and blockchain technology have provided a more efficient and elegant method for collection and disbursement of funds that works globally and transparently.
-Together, these advancements in technology make a new music industry not only possible, but inevitable.
-The efficiency gains that come with removing or replacing outdated systems and organizations with low-cost, automated alternatives will give a significant advantage to first-movers.
+Together, these advancements in technology make a new music industry not only possible but in our opinion inevitable.
+The efficiency gains that come with removing or replacing outdated systems and organisations with low-cost, automated alternatives will give a significant advantage to first-movers.

 Paid streaming has become the preferred method for consuming music through services such as Spotify and Pandora.
 However, even though the total number of streams surpassed 5 trillion in 2015, both the services that drive the growth and the artists themselves are struggling to make a profit.
 In large part, this is due to the complex web of intermediaries that take a cut of the revenue for each play.

-In theory, there is a $25bn market for music streaming if we look at the current numbers.
+In theory, there is a $25bln market for music streaming if we look at the current numbers.
 Currently, the music industry is at $15.7 in revenues, roughly 60% of where it could be.

 Other attempts to circumvent the aging industry have been made by systems such as Napster and BitTorrent, but they failed to create a sustainable model by neglecting to collect revenue and compensate artists.
-While peer-to-peer file sharing may have a role in the new music economy, it needs to be done in a way that content creators and distributors are compensated according to the value they add.
+While peer-to-peer file sharing may have a role in the new music economy, it would seem appropriate that it should be done in a way that content creators and distributors are compensated according to the value they add.